WeAreAcademy/academy-p5js-ts-global-mode-starter/README.md

 It should NOT normally be necessary to reload manually.

 Edit the file [src/sketch.ts](src/sketch.ts) and whenever you save the browser should automatically be updated.

+### Credit

+This starter project is a slightly modified version of https://github.com/Gaweph/p5-typescript-starter by Gareth Williams.